duytng93/SCI_303_Assignment_1/README.md

 # SCI_303_Assignment_1
-Run the code using Microsoft Visual Studio
-The File.txt need to be placed at the same folder with the Main.cpp file Step by Step when running program:
+Run the "assignment 1.sln"  using Microsoft Visual Studio The File.txt need to be placed at the same folder with the Main.cpp file Step by Step when running program:
 1/ enter number to be checked